Fires and Your Health

 Fires and smoke across Alaska and Northern Canada

-- How Smoke from Fires Can Affect Your Health - This publication provides steps you can take to protect your health.
+- How Smoke from Fires Can Affect Your Health - Learn steps you can take to protect your health.

-- Particle Pollution and Your Health - This pamphlet tells who is at risk from exposure to particle pollution and what health effects may be caused by particles.
+- Particle Pollution and Your Health - Find out if you are at risk from exposure to particle pollution, and what health effects can be caused by particles.

 - California Air Resources Board SMP Public Outreach Protocol - Tools and Materials